muskan-dhawan/MNIST-IMAGE-DDPM-/README.md

 Contributions, issues, and feature requests are welcome!
 Feel free to check the issues page if you want to contribute to the project.

 📝 License
 This project is open-source.
-Please check the repository settings or contact the author for specific licensing details.
+Please check the repository settings or contact me.